Taulia Tagovailoa is on target again as Maryland routs Kent State to reach 4-0

 Given Tagovailoa’s success, the Terps didn’t rely much on the running game, picking up just 47 yards on the ground in the first half.
 That total ballooned to 142 after a more run-heavy second half.
 Senior Tayon Fleet-Davis (60 yards) scored twice and showed how he also can be a dependable receiver, recording three catches for 33 yards.
 Freshman Colby McDonald had 44 yards, primarily in the final minutes.

 Kent State (1-3) didn’t score a touchdown until 10:37 remained in the game.
-Before that, the Golden Flashes had reached the red zone five times but only scored three field goals.
+Before that, the Golden Flashes had reached the red zone five times but scored only three field goals.
 That inability to capitalize made the matchup lopsided early, even though quarterback Dustin Crum passed for 308 yards.

 Kent State had two touchdowns negated by penalties — one on a fake field goal and another on a 47-yard pass.
 The Terps struggled with penalties, too, but with less dire consequences.
 Maryland racked up nine penalties for 120 yards.